IABTechLab/uid2docs/api/v1/guides/advertiser-dataprovider-guide.md

 Each salt bucket is updated roughly once a year.
 Individual bucket updates, however, are spread over the year, which means that about 1/365th of all buckets is rotated daily.

->IMPORTANT: To ensure your integration has the current UID2s, check salt bucket rotation for active users every day.
+>IMPORTANT: To ensure that your integration has the current UID2s, check salt bucket rotation for active users every day.

 | Step | Endpoint | Description |
 | --- | --- | --- |